UNC-optics/CaPuLeT/README.md

 </tbody></table>

-This [document](4-Pupillometry-Wheel-Custom-Parts-Table.pdf) outlines the design of each of the custom pieces and the filetypes found within this repository that can be used to replicate the system.
+This [document](4-Pupillometry-Wheel-Custom-Parts-Table.pdf) outlines the design of each of the custom pieces and the file types found within this repository that can be used to replicate the system.
 More details regarding the specifications of the custom parts can be found [here](5-Pupillometry-Wheel-Custom-Parts-Specifications.pdf).
 The following [spreadsheet](3-Pupillometry-Wheel-Cost-Spreadsheet.xlsx) outlines the total cost of the system.

 **Here is a list of the manufacturers we purchased materials from:**
 - McMaster-Carr